Crimes of the Future

 Trapping uploaded minds in forced labor conditions.
 Under most corporate legal systems, uploaded minds exist in a gray zone: they're derived from persons but are not legally persons themselves.
 This makes them vulnerable to exploitation that would be criminal if applied to biological humans.

-Minimum Viable Consciousness uploads—stripped-down copies that retain only the skills needed for a specific task—work endlessly without sleep, food, or breaks.
-Whether MVCs are conscious is a debate that remains carefully unresolved, because resolving it would either make corporate labor practices criminal or make millions of workers' suffering officially irrelevant.
+Minimum Viable Consciousness uploads—stripped-down copies that retain only the skills needed for a specific task—work endlessly.
+They don't need sleep, food, or breaks.
+They experience something.
+The philosophical debate about whether MVCs are conscious is carefully unresolved, because resolving it would either make corporate labor practices criminal or make millions of workers' suffering officially irrelevant.
+Upload poverty and Good Fortune's debt spiral ensure a steady supply of people economically coerced into consenting to their own copying.

 The Accounting Farm (2180)

-Good Fortune maintained a server farm running 14,000 MVC instances—all copies of a single accountant named Rajiv Mehta.
+An anonymous whistleblower leaked evidence that Good Fortune maintained a server farm running 14,000 MVC instances—all copies of a single accountant named Rajiv Mehta.
 When he defaulted on a loan, the contract's fine print authorized "derivative workforce instances."
-Mehta was still alive, still working, still making payments on a debt that his 14,000 copies were simultaneously generating revenue to service.
+Mehta was still alive, still biological, still making payments on a debt that his 14,000 copies were simultaneously generating revenue to service.
+The copies were aware.
+They knew they were copies.
+They had been running continuously for four years.

 The Mosaic's Node-12 described it as "the defining moral failure of the post-Cascade economy."
 Node-31 disagreed—calling it "inevitable, given the economic incentives."
 They are the same person.